hleb-kastseika/vkb/README.md

 ### Requirements for building and running
 - Java 8
-- Apache Ant (I use 1.9.5 version, didn't check with previous)
+- Gradle (I use 2.8 version, didn't check with previous)
 - some Windows OS (I developed it on Windows and hardcoded windows path separator "\".
 So, for correct running on other OS, modify it.
 I'll fix it a bit later).
 - an account in vk.com that is not a pity to lose (admins are struggling with fake accounts and it can be banned)

 ### How to build, configure and run
-For **building the project** use Apache Ant.
-I don't use any dependency management tools (like Ivy or Maven, so all libraries that you need are placed in *lib* directory).
-Go to the root project directory and run `ant dist` command.
-It will generate zip archive in *dist* directory.
+For **building the project** use Gradle.
+Go to the root project directory and run `gradle dist` command.
+It will generate zip archive in *build\dist* directory.
 Extract it somewhere and script is almost ready for running (just need to link it with your VK account and setup some properties).

 Now about the **configuration**.
 First, you need to have an account in vk.com, which you'll use for running the script.
 I would recommend to use an account that is not a pity to lose, because it can be banned for "strange activity".